dtrckd/pymake/README.md

 A scipt is a piece of code that you execute which is parametrised by a **specification**.
 More specifically, Scripts are methods of class that inherits a `ExpeFormat` and that lives inside the `script/` folder.

-Once you defined some scripts, you'll be able to list them with `pymake -l script`, and to run them, by their name, with `pymake [specification_id] -x script_name`.
+Once you defined some scripts, you'll be able to list them with `pmk -l script`, and to run them, by their name, with `pmk [specification_id] -x script_name`.

 Then each experiments defined in your design (or _default_expe if no specification_id is given), will go through the script method.
 Then, a bunch of facilities are living inside the method at runtime :